Create Remote Archive Volume with Amazon S3

 - You should have the URL of the S3 bucket in the following format:

 - Read-write access to the S3 bucket.
 In case the nodes are on a private network, you need to assure that an S3 endpoint is configured for your VPC and the route table for your subnet is updated accordingly to store backups in the bucket.
 For more information, see Endpoints for Amazon S3.

 - Access/ Secret key for the S3 bucket.
 If you don't have the key and want to create one, see Managing Access Keys for IAM Users.

 An AWS bucket URL using the legacy global endpoint format (<bucketname>.s3.amazonaws.com) may need up to 24 hours after bucket creation before it becomes available.
-A fully qualified AWS S3 URL that includes the AWS region (<bucketname>.s3-<region>.amazonaws.com) will work immediately.
+A fully qualified Amazon S3 URL that includes the AWS region (<bucketname>.s3-<region>.amazonaws.com) will work immediately.

 Configure Remote Archive Volume in EXAoperation

 Do the following to configure the remote archive volume: